PGP Key Generator

 Select a key size

-Expiration for your subkeys
+Expiration for your keys

 Enter a passphrase; at least 5 characters